 Pipe-dependent covariates can be considered explicitly in the probabilistic model or implicitly by partitioning the data into homogeneous populations with respect to these covariates.
 The explicit consideration introduces some limitations.
 For example, if one includes pipe diameter in the z^i vector of covariates the mean breakage intensities for all pipes with the same diameter are assumed to be impacted by the same magnitude.
-Moreover, this inclusion implies that pipes of different diameters are impacted proportionally to the log_e of the ratio between their respective diameters.
+Moreover, this inclusion implies that pipes of different diameters are impacted proportionally to the exponent of the difference between their respective diameters.
+For example, if pipe diameter is a covariate with a negative coefficient $-\alpha$ then the impact on breakage intensity of a 200 mm pipediameter is smaller than that of a 100 mm diameter pipe by $\exp[-\alpha(200-100)]$, and so forth.
 Alternatively, one can partition the population of pipes into groups, each comprising only pipes with the same diameter.
 Each group is then analysed separately, producing group specific coefficients.
 The latter approach encompasses two advantages: (a) removal of the forced proportionality described above, and (b) relaxation of the implied assumption that each covariate affects the mean intensity independently.
 These two advantages come at the cost of reduced statistical significance due to analysis of smaller pipe populations (groups).